What Credit Karma’s chance of approval means for you

 Bottom line

-While by no means the final say, Credit Karma Approval Odds should be used as a guideline for the types of credit cards that may be a good fit for you.
+While by no means the final say, Credit Karma chance of approval should be used as a guideline for the types of credit cards that may be a good fit for you.

 Ultimately, your best bet is to take care of your credit by making on-time payments and keeping your balances low.
-Building your credit is one of the best ways to increase the approval odds in your favor.
+Building your credit is one of the best ways to increase the chance of approval in your favour.